 What is Clearscope?

-Clearscope is a content optimization platform that helps digital writers and publishers to improve the SEO of individual articles and blog posts.
+Clearscope is a content optimization platform that helps digital writers and publishers improve SEO for individual articles and blog posts.

 Not only will it suggest which keywords you should include in a piece, but it also tells you: